Western Columbine Seeds (Aquilegia formosa)

 A classic native wildflower for shady locations!

 Western columbine is a wonderfully adaptable little plant that is perfectly happy in mostly shaded areas with damp soils such as the north sides of buildings, yet it also does fine open sunny meadows as well.
-Other than hot, dry locations, or places, this plant seems happy just about anywhere.
+Other than hot, dry locations, this plant seems happy just about anywhere.

 That said, columbine is relatively short and doesn't compete well with much taller plants.
 On our farm, it struggles under the competition of much taller stinging nettles and it responds well whenever the nettles are weeded back -- showing that it can spread with a little help and protection.